tarides/ocaml-platform-installer/README.md

 Don't hesitate to have a look at what the script does.
 In a nutshell, the script will install a static binary into `/usr/local/bin/ocaml-platform` as well as the `opam` binary if it isn't already installed.
-Currently, only Linux (both amd64 and arm64) and macOS (only amd64) are supported. macOS arm64 requires Rosetta to be installed.
+Currently, only Linux and macOS (both amd64 and arm64) are supported.
 We plan on adding more targets soon.

 Then, to install the Platform tools inside your opam switch (if you don't know what is a switch, read the [Up and running with OCaml guide](https://ocaml.org/docs/up-and-running)):